evansibok/super-duper-articles/003-Bootstrapping a RedwoodJS Application/bootstrapping-a-redwoodjs-application.md

 I will suggest you go ahead and create a repository on GitHub and push your application to it, as we will want to keep track of our progress moving forward.
 If you aren't familiar with how to do this, you can find more information in the [Resources](#resources) section.

-Next, we will learn [How to Add a Postgres Database and Generate Models using Prisma Schema Client in a Redwood App](#)
 ### Resources
 - [Yarn Package Manager](https://yarnpkg.com/)
 - [ReactJS](https://reactjs.org/)